atiburzi/NppESPHome-Plugin/README.md

 # NppESPHome-Plugin
-A Notepad++ plugin to directly interact with ESPHome and manage related projects in Windows environment.
+A Notepad++ plugin written in Delphi to directly interact with ESPHome and manage related projects in Windows environment.